 One apple tree produces Spartan apples.
 Tennis ball sized, shiny red apples that are deliciously crunchy and sweet.
 Yet the variety of the other apple tree is unknown.
 Because the apples have a sharper taste than the Spartans, similar to a slightly sweeter version of Granny Smiths in taste, yet with a red/green colouring.
 Fortunately, both apples are great for eating and cooking.
 Resulting in a combination of both being used for these cupcakes.

 Grating the apples into the cake batter ensured they didn’t brown too much.
 Unlike Granny Smith apples, both of the varieties I used brown easily when sliced/grated and exposed to the air.
 While the grated apple could have been tossed in some fresh lemon juice, which would have prevented discolouration, I didn’t want to do this for two reasons.
-First, the lemon flavour would have been present in the cupcakes, this could have overpowered the apple and frosting.
-Finally, the lemon juice would have added moisture, resulting in a wetter batter, where the apple may not have kept it’s even distribution.
+First of all, the lemon flavour would have been present in the cupcakes, this could have overpowered the apple and frosting.
+Also, the lemon juice would have added moisture, resulting in a wetter batter, where the apple may not have kept it’s even distribution.

 Maple syrup frosting.
 Just think on those words for a moment!

 Initially I had worried that the addition of maple syrup to a buttercream frosting would result in a too sweet topping.
 Instead, the opposite happened, with the maple syrup adding a very slight smoky, creamy flavour.
 Resulting in the sweetness of the unflavoured frosting being dumbed down.
 As a result, the final flavour paired beautifully with the lightly spiced apple cupcake.